StewardshipAI/Stewardship-By-Design/docs/scraper_development_guide.md

 - Add a new configuration block to `scraping/config/scraping_config.json` for your new scraper.

+## 5. GitHub Packages

+This section outlines how to use GitHub Packages to store Docker images and other assets for the project.

+### Docker Images

+- **Building and Pushing Docker Images:**
+  - [Instructions on how to build and push Docker images to GitHub Packages will be added here.]

+### Other Assets

+- **Storing Other Assets:**
+  - [Instructions on how to store other assets like models or large files will be added here.]

 ## Checklist

 - [ ] New scraper file created in `scraping` directory.